 It was a lovely fall day, and we were glad to get out of town and away from the G-20 excitement.

 These guys were fantastic.
 A group of about 20 young men danced while making music.
 It went on for about half an hour, and they all knew their parts perfectly.
 These guys did the main percussion music; others had long ribbons on their head gear which they whipped around in unison while using smaller drums.
 Even Tristan was mesmerized for most of it.
+This guy put on quite the show as a tight-rope walker.
+He was older, too, which was interesting.
+He did a lot of "tricks" up on the rope.

 The buildings near the village were pretty authentic, including the local 7-11.